ABOUT ME & MY RESULTS > EXAMPLES OF MY WORK > CASE STUDY: DIRECT EXPRESS

 • Secure, accessible, and trustworthy for a population often excluded from tech innovation

-• Developed the discussion guide to explore:
+• Developed the research plan / discussion guide to explore:

 • The kind of help recipients would regularly have available to them